Skip to main content

 The Watchdog Constraint

 The overhead ratio — the metric that dominates public conversation about charitable efficiency — captures almost none of this nuance.
+According to the IPCC (2022), effective monitoring, reporting, and verification systems add 5–15% to project costs but improve long-term outcomes by enabling course correction during implementation.
 A charity that spends 8% on administration and 92% on “programmes” might be running poorly designed programmes that produce no measurable outcome.
 A charity that spends 25% on administration might be investing in monitoring, evaluation, and fraud prevention that ensures every programme dollar lands where it should.
 The ratio tells you about cost structure.
 It tells you nothing about impact.

 Architecture, Not Aspiration